whoodes/CLRS-Problem-Set-Solutions/README.md

 course was completed in December of 2018.
 This repository is a demonstration of my own personal understanding of the material covered.
 There are a total of eleven problem sets in all.

-**Problem sets are currently in the process of being transmogrified into this GitHub page**
+**Note to reader: Problem sets are currently in the process of being transmogrified into this GitHub page.**

 ## Problem set 01